rajeshelurii/Angular-Interview-Questions/README.md

     // => Observer got a complete notification
     ```

-41. ### What is the difference between promise and observable?
+41. ### :warning: What is the difference between promise and observable?
     Both **Promises** and **Observables** are used for handling asynchronous operations in JavaScript and TypeScript, but they have different characteristics and use cases.
 Here’s a comparison to help you understand their differences:

 	**Promises**